HAMNET-Access-Protocol/hnap.de/_i18n/en/about.md

 # Agenda

-* Release of the masterthesis (to be expected end of July - watch the main page for news)
 * Implementation of a single carrier solution
 * Longer distance tests with amplifiers (PTT already available through GPIO)
 * Deployment of a real-world HAMNET-70 access point